By Audley South Africa specialist Chris

 Probably the best private game reserve in this area is Phinda.
 Home to the Big Five as well as &Beyond’s Guide Training School, it’s a really special place, particularly for rhino viewing.
 There aren’t huge populations of either lion or leopard allowing cheetah (who are usually out competed by the other big cats) to thrive.

 There are seven different biomes within the reserve, from mountains to the unique sand forest, giving you a wonderfully diverse experience.
-You can see animals here that you are unlikely to spot elsewhere in Africa, such as the suni antelope, which are just 15 inches high and weigh only four kilograms.
-Game drives, pontoon boat trips and walking safaris are all possible, making this area perfect for active safari-goers.
+You can see animals here that you are unlikely to spot elsewhere in Africa, such as the suni antelope, which are just 15 inches high and weigh only four kilogrammes.
+Game drives and walking safaris are both possible, making this area perfect for active safari-goers.

 To round off your trip you can spend a few nights on the wonderfully remote Elephant Coast, where, if you’re travelling in January, you might even see leatherback turtles hatching on the beach, or in November the adult females nesting.